garywill/linux-router/README.md

 - Create a NATed sub-network
 - Provide Internet
+- DHCP server (and RA) + DNS server
-- DHCP server and RA
+  - Configuring what DNS the DHCP server offers to clients
-- DNS server
+  - Configuring upstream DNS for local DNS server (kind of a DNS proxy)
 - IPv6 (behind NATed LAN, like IPv4)
 - Creating Wifi hotspot:
   - Channel selecting
   - Choose encryptions: WPA2/WPA, WPA2, WPA, No encryption
-  - Create AP on the same interface you are getting Internet (require same channel)
+  - Create AP on the same interface you are getting Internet (usually require same channel)
 - Transparent proxy (redsocks)
-- DNS proxy
+- Transparent DNS proxy (hijack port 53 packets)
 - Compatible with NetworkManager (automatically set interface as unmanaged)

 **For many other features, see below [CLI usage](#cli-usage-and-other-features)**